mmossing/mmossing.github.io/aboutme.md

 title: About me
 ---

-My name is Mike Mossing,  I'm heading out for a new adventure soon riding my bike down the west coast of South America from Cartagena to Ushuaia [South American Epic - TDA Global Cycling](https://tdaglobalcycling.com/south-american-epic).
+My name is Mike Mossing,  I am heading out for a new adventure soon, riding my bike down the west coast of South America from Cartagena to Ushuaia [South American Epic - TDA Global Cycling](https://tdaglobalcycling.com/south-american-epic).

 - In the past I have been a professor of Molecular Biology and Biochemistry.